ioda-net/geo-infra/docs/infra.rst

 ~~~~~~~~~~~~~~~

 - You must add a symlink to the ``mapserv`` executable in cgi-bin.
 This allows the scripts to parse the generated Map files to create the most up to date configuration for the frontend.
-- Install the python dependencies listed in ``requires.txt``.
+- Install the Python dependencies listed in ``requires.txt``.
 You can install them globally with ``sudo pip install -r requires.txt`` or in a venv.
 If you use a version of Python below 3.5, you'll also need glob2.
 You can install it this way: ``sudo pip install glob2``.

 Setup a customer infrastructure